-Here at BC.Game, which is widely loved as one of the best crypto casinos, we not only provide access to top-rated crypto gambling games, but we also help you learn how to trade with your winnings!
+Here at BC.Game, which is widely loved as one of the best crypto casinos, we provide access to top-rated crypto gambling games and help you learn how to trade with your winnings!

-Swing trading is a good technique to start with if you are new to the scene.
-The general idea is the same whether you are applying it to markets such as forex, stocks, or, as we are interested in: cryptocurrencies.
+Swing trading is a good technique if you are new to the scene.
+The general idea is whether you apply it to markets such as forex, stocks, or, as we are interested in: cryptocurrencies.

-Here we will explore what this trading technique is in the context of cryptocurrency and how traders make money.
-Finally, we will have a look at some tips and tricks to help you get started!
+Here we will explore this trading technique in the context of cryptocurrency and how traders make money.
+Finally, we will look at some tips and tricks to help you get started!

 What Is Swing Trading?

-This strategy essentially aims to take advantage of short/medium-term price moves of cryptocurrency on the markets.
-These moves are referred to as “price swings,” which generally take place over several days or a couple of weeks.
+This strategy essentially aims to take advantage of cryptocurrency’s short/medium-term price moves on the markets.
+These moves are referred to as “price swings,” generally occurring over several days or a couple of weeks.

-In the context of cryptocurrency, swing trading refers to the buying and selling of crypto in stages, after a certain degree of price movement in the charts.
+In cryptocurrency, swing trading refers to the buying and selling crypto in stages after a certain degree of price movement in the charts.

 This strategy is perfect for crypto traders who cannot dedicate hours to chart monitoring.